valancej/documentation/_general/integrations/raygun.md

 ### Setting Your API Key And Variables

-You will need to add your Raygun API key and other requites variables to your to your project's [environment variables]({{ site.baseurl }}{% link _basic/builds-and-configuration/set-environment-variables.md %}).
+You will need to add your Raygun API key and other required variables to your to your project's [environment variables]({{ site.baseurl }}{% link _basic/builds-and-configuration/set-environment-variables.md %}).

 You can do this by navigating to _Project Settings_ and then clicking on the _Environment_ tab.